 The first thing to do with the break clause is to understand that there is one and how it works.
 As a tenant, the clause needs to be as simple as possible with no pre-conditions.

-In the best cases if a tenant knows they have a six-month notice period then they will be planning 12 months at least.
-They will be having everything put in place to understand what the liabilities are, so they are well aware of how much it is likely to cost them to comply.
+In the best cases, if a tenant knows they have a six-month notice period then they will be planning 12 months at least.
+They will have everything put in place to understand what the liabilities are, so they are well aware of how much it is likely to cost them to comply.

 In many instances being open with the landlord and accepting that there are works to be carried out can see a settlement reached, negating a huge amount of stress on the part of the tenant.